×

 Mega-herbivores are represented by hippos, buffalo, elephants and black rhinoceros (of which several divide their days between the shade of the Lerai Forest and the wallows at the springs and lakes.
 Giraffes have never been known to live in the crater, presumably unable to navigate the steep slopes that surround it.

 General game species include wildebeest, zebra, warthogs, eland, waterbuck, Grant’s and Thomson’s gazelle.
 Primates include vervet monkeys and baboons, while tree hyrax and bushbabies share the trees.
+Both terrestrial and water birds are well-represented thanks to the diverse habitats including riverine, marsh, grassland and forest.

 The scenery throughout the conservation area is classic Africa.
 Gently rolling grasslands give way to hill country, with a few volcanoes rising high above the surroundings.
 Ravines are often thickly wooded, and numerous rivers snake across the landscape, their banks lined with large trees and lush floodplains.